14th Wong Hock Boon Paediatric Masterclass

 Provost’s Chair and Professor, Department of Biochemistry, Yong Loo Lin School Of Medicine, National University Of Singapore

-Dr. Chen Chieng Chang
+Dr Chen Chieng Chang

-Associate Professor, Division of Gastroenterology, Department of Paediatrics, Chang Gung Memorial Hospital, Taiwan
+Professor, Division of Gastroenterology, Department of Paediatrics, Chang Gung Memorial Hospital, Taiwan

 Dr James Huang